-Livestock receive their dietary P requirements from locally grown fodder (F2a) or fodder (or feed) imported from neighboring areas (F2b).
-F2 is calculated using equation 5.
+Livestock receive their dietary P requirements either from locally grown fodder (F2a) or from fodder or feed sourced from nearby regions (F2b).
+F2 was calculated using eq.
+5:

 F2= y = 0t(Ly×py×365)/10^6

-Where,

-F2 is P present in fodder required for animals (tonne/year)

-Ly is the no. of yth livestock
+where F2 is P present in fodder (tonnes per year); Ly is the no. of yth livestock;

-py is the P requirement to maintain body weight of yth livestock (g P/day-animal)

-t is number of livestock variety in the region; y is the category of livestock
+py is the P required to maintain the body weight of the yth livestock (in grams per day per animal) ;; t is number of livestock species in the region; and y is the given species of livestock.

-F2a can be estimated using equation 4, taking the assumption that P taken by a crop from soil remains in the fodder and consumed by livestock.
-A part of fodder in a region could be supplemented from crop residues, which can be calculated using equation 10.
+F2a can be estimated using eq.
+4, assuming that P taken by a crop from soil remains as part of the fodder consumed by livestock.
+A part of the fodder in a region could be supplemented with crop residues (the amount of P in the residues can be calculated using eq.
+10).

-F2b is estimated using equation 5a.
+F2b was estimated using eq.
+5a.

 F2b = F2 – F2a.

-2.3.3 P flows for human consumption as food (F3)
+2.3.3.
+Dietary requirements of people (F3)

-It comes from locally grown crops (F3a), livestock as milk and meat (F3b) and food crops (F3c).
+Phosphorus in people’s diet comes from locally grown farm produce (F3a), from livestock in the form of milk and meat (F3b), and farm produce from non-local sources (F3c).

-F3a and F3c are calculated using equation 6.
+F3a and F3c were calculated using eq.
+6.

 F3a= c = 0z(Cc×PCc)/10^6

-where F3a is the P consumed by humans through locally grown crops in the region (tonne/year)

-PCc is Phosphorus content in cth crop produced and consumed (in g P/ kg of crop)

-Cc = quantity of cth crop locally produced (or imported for F3c) and consumed (kg crop/ year)

-z is the number of crops varieties produced and consumed in the region
+where F3a is the P consumed by people through locally grown farm produce in the region (tonnes per year); PCc is P content of the cth crop produced and consumed (in grams per kilogram of produce); Cc is the quantity of the cth crop produced locally (or sourced from outside the region for F3c) and consumed (in kilograms of produce per year); and z is the number of different crops produced and consumed in the region.

-F3b is calculated using equation 7.
+F3b was calculated using eq.
+7.

 F3b= y = 0t. j = 0b(Ly,j×sy,j)/10^9

-where,

-F3b is P fed to humans from livestock (tonne/ year)

-t is number of livestock category; b is number of animal product varieties; y is the livestock category; and j is the product category

-sy,j is the P concentration in jth product from yth livestock category (in mg P/ kg product)

-Ly,j is the no. of yth category livestock producing jth variety product in the region
+where F3b is P consumed by people in the form of livestock produce (tonnes per year); t is the number of livestock; b is the number of different kinds of livestock produce; y is the given species of livestock; j is the given category of livestock produce; sy,j is P concentration in the jth produce from the yth livestock species (in milligrams of P per kilogram of produce); and Ly,j is the number of yth species of livestock producing jth variety of produce from the region.

 2.3.4.
-P in waste generated by humans (F4)
+Phosphorus in waste generated by people (F4)

-F4 is calculated using equation 8.
+F4 was calculated using eq.
+8.

 F4= (pww×P×365)/10^6

-where,

-F4 is the P flow as waste generated by human (tonne/ year)

-pww is the P concentration in waste, solid and liquid phase (in g P/ capita-day)

-P is the population in the region (capita)

-F4, in liquid form, could be discharged as open defecation directly to soil (F4a), or in sewage treatment plants (F4b) or directly discharged in open drains (F4c).
-Solid waste from humans is either taken to landfill (F4d) or returned back to soil (F4e) through dumping grounds, composting or other means.
+where F4 is the quantity of P in the waste generated by people (tonnes per year); pww is P concentration in the waste, both solid and liquid (in grams per capita per day); and P is the population of the region.
+F4, in liquid form, could be discharged as open defecation directly into soil (F4a) or from sewage treatment plants (F4b) or directly discharged into open drains (F4c).
+Solid waste is either taken to landfills (F4d) or returned to soil (F4e) through dumping grounds, composting, or other means.

-2.3.5 P in waste generated by livestock (F5)
+2.3.5.
+Phosphorus in waste generated by livestock (F5)

-F5 is calculated using equation 9.
+F5 was calculated using eq.
+9.

 F5= y = 0t(Ly×ey)/1000

-Where F5 is the P in livestock excreta in the region (tonne/ year)

-Ly is number of yth livestock in the region

-ey is amount of P in excreta of yth category of livestock (in kg P/ animal-year)

-t is the number of livestock category

-F5 could be consumed as fuel for cooking (F5a) or as manure (F5b).
+Where F5 is the P in livestock excreta (tonnes per year); Ly is the number of yth livestock in the region; ey is the amount of P in the excreta of yth species of livestock (in kilograms per animal per year); and t is the number of livestock species.
+F5 could be used either as fuel for cooking (F5a) or as manure (F5b).

-2.3.6 P in crop residues (F6)
+2.3.6.
+Phosphorus in crop residues (F6)

-F6 is calculated using equation 10.
+F6 was calculated using eq.
+10.

 F6=m = 0k(Rm×zm)

-where: